rustamsafarovrs/InmuslimAndroid/README.md

 ## Install

-If you're just looking to install Inmuslim Android, you can find it on [Google Play](https://play.google.com/store/apps/details?id=tj.rsdevteam.inmuslim).
+If you're just looking to install Inmuslim, you can find it on [Google Play](https://play.google.com/store/apps/details?id=tj.rsdevteam.inmuslim).

 ## Compilation Guide